dean418/Python-coffee-order/README.md

-# Python-todo-list
+# Python-coffee-order
-A todo list made with Python, Flask and PostgreSQL
+A coffee ordering app made with Python, Flask and PostgreSQL

 ## .env file